AntonFagerberg/rackla/README.md

 end
 ```

 Once again, let's go through the code to see what is happening.
 We start by exposing the end-point `/instagram` as we normally do in Plug.
 Then we define the first of three pipelines.
-We store some HTML code in a string, convert it into a `Rackla` struct with the function `just` and use `response` to send it to the client.
+We store some HTML code in a string, convert it into a `Rackla` type with the function `just` and use `response` to send it to the client.

 After we've responded with the HTML code, we can move on to the big middle pipeline.
 In it, we will call the an Instagram API end-point - the actual response can be seen here: [instagram.com/developer/endpoints/users/#get_users_feed](https://instagram.com/developer/endpoints/users/#get_users_feed).
 We have to pass an access token to the Instagram API so we let the user supply it via the query string in the browser and add it to the Instagram URL.
 We call `request` with the URL and then use `flat_map`.
 The reason for using `flat_map` is because it gives us an easy way to create new requests based on the responses from previous requests.